sonots/gdbdump-ruby/README.md

 # gdbdump

-Dump C level and Ruby level backtrace of living ruby process using gdb.
+Dump C level and Ruby level backtrace from living ruby process or core file using gdb.

 ## Installation